syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/file-system-provider.md

 ![generate_key](images/generate_key.png)

-* After generating the secret key, replace secret key JSON in the access_key.json file in the Firebase Realtime Database provider project to enable authentication for performing read and write operations.
+* After generating the secret key, replace the secret key JSON in the access_key.json file in the Firebase Realtime Database provider project to enable authentication for performing read and write operations.

 To interpolate with the Firebase Realtime Database, create a project under Firebase Realtime Database, and then enable the **read** and **write** permissions to access the Firebase Database by specifying the rules within the authentication tab of the Firebase project as demonstrated in the following code snippet.